IntelOrca/guides/cmd-to-ps.md

 ```

 ## Prompt
 The default behaviour of PowerShell's prompt is similar to Command Prompt.
 It is more user friendly as it allows selection, cut and paste using the cursor keys, CTRL+C and CTRL+V respectively.
 Unlike command prompt, tab completion does not remove all the characters after your caret.
+One gotcha is that `.\` is now required to run any executable within the current directory (like in bash), thankfully this is automatically inserted when pressing TAB.

 I like to enable the following features: